 Moxley Architects were appointed to both masterplan and then develop individual parcels of land making up the original Clapham North Industrial Estate.
 The majority of the rear part of the site provides a mixed use scheme comprising fourteen high quality residential apartments and 7200 sq.ft of commercial office space set around landscaped courtyards.

 A 1.5 acre site in Clapham, previously occupied by the laundry facilities of the Savoy Hotel, was successfully redeveloped as a mixed use scheme comprising 147.000 sq.ft of office, retail and open-market and affordable residential development over basement parking for 120 cars.

 Moxley Architects prepared feasibility studies and held detailed negotiations with the local planning authority.
 The proposals were successfully steered through to approval via planning appeal.
 The scheme is now fully built out and operational.

 The Clapham Road frontage provides approximately 15,000 sq.ft of flexible retail space, complete with staff and storage facilities.
-It is now occupied by a bedding outlet.
 Above the retail space, there is flexible office space of approximately 40,000 sq.ft over two floors, topped by one level of residential units.

 Moxley Architects moved into their current office in 1988.
 The building dates from circa 1910 and was originally constructed as a Temperance Billiard Hall.

 The conversion included the addition of a mezzanine floor, kept clear of the building perimeter so that the barrel vaulted roof form remains uninterrupted.
 Access to the mezzanine is via a large spiral staircase towards the front of the building.